- City Departments

 Power Plant Superintendent and Operator Responsibilities

-Three full-time employees including a power plant superintendent and two operators are employed by the city.
+Three full-time employees including three operators are employed by the city.
 Their responsibilities are to:

 - Ensure the production of power during peak demands